 This workshop can serve as a beginners or refresher course for established investigators, clinicians and trainees.

-Educational workshops require a separate registration fee in addition to AAIC full conference registration or it may be purchased as a stand-alone event.
-Registration is open.
+Educational workshops come with separate registration fees in addition to AAIC full conference registration.
+Workshops can also be purchased as stand-alone events.
+Registration for this workshop will open in February.

 ISTAART membership makes AAIC even better: Receive discounted registration, participate in Professional Interest Areas (PIAs), attend PIA Day scientific sessions before AAIC begins and get access to exclusive members-only scientific and networking events.
 Members also receive ongoing benefits throughout the year, including an online monthly subscription to Alzheimer's & Dementia®: The Journal of the Alzheimer's Association, free online access to Neurobiology of Aging, access to an online career center, monthly e-newsletters, networking forums and extended LOI deadlines for the Alzheimer's Association International Research Grant Program.